modern-online/latent_intimacies/demolition/readme.md

 1. If you export data from different devices (i.e. exporting from iPhone and Android), the data cleaning might be slightly different.
 2. If you have messages in multiple languages, uniformising to a single language is necessary.
 3. For the demolition script to work, the clean version of the data in a LIST format, must be placed in a clean_data.txt file, in clean_data subfolder within your demolition directory, like this: /clean_data/clean_data.txt
 4. demolition_jetson.py uses a smaller random sample of the entire dataset (our WhatsApp data was quite large and therefore constant re-training becomes slow).
 If your data is relatively small, you can modify line 74 to increase sample_size.

 You can use our little **scripts** for **translation** (/utils/translate.py ; you will need to additionally install [deep_translator](https://pypi.org/project/deep-translator/) module via pip) as well as **data cleaning** (/utils/clean_text_data.py) but some adjustments are likely to be required based on text formatting.

+Note: While we used WhatsApp data for the prototype, you can explore using other personal data sources, such as text messages, emails, or chat logs.

 ## Launching the script